Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 There are opportunities for such individuals to reduce the amount of CGT under certain conditions.

-The number of years you live in a property affects the CGT amount for residential properties.
+The number of years you live in a property affects the CGT allowance amount for residential properties.
 We can say that the longer you live in a property, the more CGT relief you receive.

 Here is a handy guide for property sellers to understand how long you have to live in a property to avoid capital gains tax UK.
 We’ll cover the following areas: